Divesh1207/videosFilter/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Screenshots
-Here are some screenshots of the Videos Filter application in action:

-- Login Page
-The login page where users authenticate using Google OAuth.

-- Liked Videos List
-The dashboard displaying the user's liked videos from YouTube.

 - Filtering Options
 The filter options interface allowing users to sort and find their favorite videos.